 Porting a number out

-Can I port a number out of Sideline that I didn’t originally port-in?
+Can I port my number out of Sideline?

-Yup!
-If you have successfully ported a number in, you can port it out at any time, free of charge.
+If you ported the number in, you can port it out at any time, free of charge.
+The one-time fee does not apply.

 How long does it take to port a number out?

-The time depends solely on the Carrier.
+The time depends solely on the Carrier that you're porting to.
 For more information on this process and other items to consider, visit our article on: How long does porting out take?

 Comments